programminghistorian/ph-submissions/lessons/json-and-jq.md

 {% include figure.html src="../images/json-and-jq/jqplay-screenshot.png" caption="The jq play website, with input JSON, filter, and results." %}

 We will type all queries into the "Filter" box in the upper-left corner of [jq play].
-The results will display on the right-hand side.
+The results will immediately display on the right-hand side, and update whenever you change the filter or the input JSON.
+You do not need to press enter.
 After each query in this lesson, I will include the first few lines of the expected results, so that you can check your work.

 In some instances, we will interact with the checkboxes on the upper-right.